JEPA-Reasoner: Decoupling Latent Reasoning from Token Generation: Real World Evaluation

-We evaluated both the base Transformer model and JEPA-Reasoner on GSM8K \cite{gsm8k}. \cref{tab:gsm8k-self-compare} shows the benchmark score under both 5-shot and 8-shot settings.
+We evaluated both the fine-tuned Transformer model and JEPA-Reasoner on the GSM8K \cite{gsm8k} benchmark. \cref{tab:gsm8k-self-compare} shows the performance under both 5-shot and 8-shot settings.

-\paragraph{Performance Gain.} Comparing to the base Transformer, JEPA-Reasoner improves performance by 79.2\% (5-shot) and 149.5\% (8-shot), respectively, demonstrating that adapting to a decoupled latent space reasoning paradigm significantly increases the accuracy of expressing internally learned knowledge with explicitly stated token sequences.
-Considering that it takes 300k steps for pretraining but only 13k steps for SST, while using the same dataset, it shows great evidence that most of the performance gain came from the adaptation to latent reasoning, rather than SST steps.
-Also, the scaled cosine similarity loss used in SST encourages smooth latent representation transition rather than logical correctness, which further support that minimal new knowledge was learned during SST.
+\paragraph{Accuracy Gain.} JEPA-Reasoner substantially outperforms the fine-tuned Transformer, achieving performance gains of 79.2\% (5-shot) and 149.5\% (8-shot) on the GSM8K benchmark compared with the baseline.
+These results confirm that adapting to a decoupled, latent-space reasoning paradigm significantly improves the model's ability to utilize internally learned knowledge.

+Notably, both the Transformer baseline and JEPA-Reasoner are trained with identical data and hyperparameters to ensure fair comparison.
+Furthermore, the scaled cosine similarity loss used in SST prioritizes smooth latent transitions over logical correctness.
+Together, these factors suggest that the performance gain stems from the advantage of the decoupled latent reasoning architecture rather than new knowledge obtained during SST.

-\paragraph{In Context Learning.} Crucially, while the Base Transformer's performance stagnates between 5-shot and 8-shot settings (improving only by 0.1\%), the JEPA-Reasoner utilizes the additional examples to nearly double its accuracy.
+\paragraph{In Context Learning.} Crucially, the JEPA-Reasoner exhibits superior scaling behavior.
+While the Base Transformer's performance stagnates between 5-shot and 8-shot settings (improving only by 0.1\%), the JEPA-Reasoner utilizes the additional examples to achieve a 131.7\% improvement in performance.
 This scaling behavior indicates that the decoupled latent space reasoning architecture effectively overcomes the reasoning plateau, which was widely observed in small-scale token-based models, allowing for more robust logical deduction that is less constrained by surface-level token statistics.